facebookarchive/Polygames/README.md

 Notes:

 - By default, the number of threads used for processing and batch sizes for inference are set automatically.
 These can be overriden with `num_thread` and `per_thread_batchsize` respectively.
 - `num_game` specifies the number of "master" threads scheduling games, and the total number of games being run in parallel will be `num_game * per_thread_batchsize`.
-Since `per_thread_batchsize` is automatically determined by default, this could be a larger number in some instances.
+Since `per_thread_batchsize` is automatically determined by default, this could be a large number in some instances.

 #### Examples for the evaluation mode